5 tips for writing your thesis conclusion

 Are there examples of good theses conclusions?

-In Open Access: Theses and Dissertations you can find thousands of recent works.
-Take a look at any of the theses or dissertations for real-life examples of conclusions that were already approved.
+You can find thousands of recent examples in Open Access: Theses and Dissertations.
+Take a look at theses and dissertations in your field for real-life examples of conclusions that were approved.